Finiteness of formal pushforwards: Background and context

-To illustrate the role of the torsion-free condition on coherent sheaves here (or more generally, the condition on associated points), let $V$ be the complement of the origin in the affine $x,y$-plane $U$ over a field $k$, and let $\mc F = j^*(\mc O/\mc I)$, where $\mc I$ is the sheaf of ideals on $U$ induced by the ideal $(y) \subset k[x,y] = \mc O(U)$.
-The pushforward $j_*\mc F$ is not coherent on $U$, since again its global sections are $k[x,x^{-1}]$.
-Here the complement $Z$ of $V$ in $U$ has codimension two, but $\mc F$ is not torsion-free, since it is $y$-torsion, with $(y)$ an associated point.
-Moreover $Z$ is of codimension one (not two) in the closure of the associated point $(y)$.
+\begin{ex} To illustrate the role of the torsion-free condition on coherent sheaves here (or more generally, the condition on associated points), let $V$ be the complement of the origin in the affine $x,y$-plane $U$ over a field $k$, with inclusion $j:V \hookrightarrow U$, and let $\ms F = j^*(\mc O/\mc I)$, where~$\mc I$ is the sheaf of ideals on $U$ induced by the ideal $(x) \subset k[x,y] = \mc O(U)$.
+The pushforward $j_*\ms F$ is not coherent on $U$, since its global sections are $k[y,y^{-1}]$.
+Here the complement $Z$ of $V$ in $U$ has codimension two, but $\ms F$ is not torsion-free, since it is $x$-torsion, with $(x)$ an associated point.
+Moreover $Z$ is of codimension one (not two) in the closure of the associated point $(x)$. \end{ex}

-In Section~\ref{pushforwards}, we consider the analogous situation of pushforwards of quasi-coherent and coherent sheaves of $\mc O_{\mf U}$-modules on a formal scheme $\mf U$ over a complete discrete valuation ring $T$.
-See Proposition~\ref{qcoh push} for the quasi-coherent sheaf result and Theorem~\ref{genl coh ext} for the coherent sheaf result.
-In the coherent formal situation, we again assume that the sheaf is torsion-free, meaning that its sections over each affine open set $V$ of the underlying space $U$ form a torsion-free module over $\mc O_{\mf U}(V)$.
-Without the torsion-free assumption, one can construct counterexamples similar to the one above, by taking the $t$-adic completion of the base change of the above example from $k$ to $k[[t]]$.
+In Section~\ref{pushforwards}, we study the analogous situation for torsion-free coherent sheaves on formal schemes over a complete discrete valuation ring $T$.
+There, we consider formal schemes $\mf V \subseteq \mf U$ having underlying sets $V \subseteq U$, with $V$ open in $U$ such that the complement of $V$ in $U$ has codimension at least two.
+In Theorem~\ref{genl fin ext}, we prove in this situation that the pushforward from $\mf V$ to $\mf U$ is torsion-free and finite.
+Here the torsion-free hypothesis means that the sections over each affine open set $V$ of the underlying space $U$ form a torsion-free module over $\mc O_{\mf U}(V)$.
+Without the torsion-free assumption, one can construct counterexamples to finiteness similar to the one above, by taking the $t$-adic completion of the base change of the above example from $k$ to $k[[t]]$.